-Also pay attention to your baby's symptoms and behavior.
+Also, pay attention to your baby's symptoms and behaviour.
 Usually, the baby’s symptoms are a better indicator of fever rather than the temperature.
 For example, fatigue and tiredness are more indicative than temperature.

 Take note that a baby’s body temperature can change due to several other factors - from physical exertion to a warm bath to being a little overdressed or even the weather.
 Sometimes, even the time of the day matters - body temperature for babies rises in the late afternoon and early evening and falls between midnight and early morning.